Mr Brett Schuman > Goodwin > San Francisco, United States > Lawyer Profile

 Career

-Brett Schuman is the chair of the firm’s San Francisco office and the former head of the Litigation Department for Goodwin’s California offices.
+Brett Schuman is the co-chair of Goodwin’s Intellectual Property group.
+He is the former chair of the firm’s San Francisco office and the former head of the Litigation department for Goodwin’s California offices.
+He is a member of the firm’s Executive Committee.
 He is a partner in the firm’s IP Litigation group, focusing his practice on patent and other IP litigation in federal and state courts around the country.

-Mr. Schuman’s patent litigation practice comprises patent cases on behalf of both plaintiffs and defendants across various industries.
-He serves as lead partner and lead trial counsel in patent infringement litigation matters involving mobile phone technology, broadband communications technology, semiconductor fabrication and circuitry, wearables and pharmaceuticals.
+Brett’s patent litigation practice comprises patent cases on behalf of both plaintiffs and defendants across various industries.
+He serves as lead partner and lead trial counsel in patent infringement litigation matters involving mobile phone technology, broadband communications technology, semiconductor fabrication and circuitry, wearables, and pharmaceuticals.
 He also has handled approximately 30 IPR and CBM proceedings at the Patent Trial and Appeal Board.
+Brett is an approved panel counsel for RPX, the leading provider of patent risk solutions and insurance services.

-Mr. Schuman’s practice also comprises copyright and trade secret litigation, including trade secret litigation relating to employee mobility and trade secret litigation between competitors.
-For example, Mr. Schuman was co-lead counsel for Otto Trucking, LLC in the Waymo LLC v.
+Brett’s practice also comprises copyright and trade secret litigation, including trade secret litigation relating to employee mobility and trade secret litigation between competitors.
+For example, Brett was co-lead counsel for Otto Trucking, LLC in the Waymo LLC v.
 Uber Technologies, et al., where Goodwin achieved a summary judgment victory for our Otto Trucking in late 2017.
-Mr. Schuman also served as co-lead counsel during the related Google v.
+Brett also served as co-lead counsel during the related Google v.
 Anthony Levandowski et al. arbitration proceedings.

 Education